Ksharma294/SAP-PM-EAM/README.md

-This Project focusses on atomating SAP PM End User Functionality using VBA and Python.
+This Project focusses on automating SAP PM End User Functionality using VBA and Python.